Second-order stochastic theory for self-interacting scalar fields in de Sitter spacetime: Concluding remarks

 \section{Concluding remarks}

 We have shown that the second-order stochastic effective theory can be used to calculate correlation functions for self-interacting scalar fields in de Sitter spacetime.
 The stochastic parameters were determined by matching stochastic correlators to their counterparts in perturbative QFT and a novel numerical calculation was implemented in order to perform computations for fields of mass $m\lesssim H$ and coupling $\lambda\ll m^2/H^2$.
 This goes beyond the regimes of the established approximations of perturbative QFT and the overdamped stochastic approach, which are limited to $\lambda\ll m^4/H^4$ and $m\ll H$, $\lambda\ll m^2/H^2$ respectively.
+It would be interesting to compare our results to other non-perturbative approaches, but that is beyond the scope of this paper.

 Future work is in progress to extend the second-order stochastic approach further to incorporate the full one-loop correction, which will capture the relative order $\mathcal{O}\qty(\frac{\lambda H^2}{m^2})$ contributions.
 This will improve the results of the current paper and extend the regime of validity of the second-order stochastic theory even further.
 Ideally, one would like to derive the stochastic parameters from an underlying quantum theory non-perturbatively as opposed to using the perturbative matching procedure; however, it is not clear how one should proceed in this direction.